:: Methods + Tools

 • Research existing studies – what are the findings and are they relevant? (e.g. watershed plans, wildlife plans, open space plans, ecological inventories, groundwater studies, air studies etc.)

 • What data are needed?
-(If using Geographic Information Systems you may need digital layers – data arranged spatially that can be overlain and compared.
+(If using Geographic Information Systems you may need digital layers – data arranged spatially that can be overlain and compared.)

 • Examples of data types include streams and watersheds, key agricultural soils, recreation routes, forested areas, wetlands, etc.

 Step 3: Asset Mapping – Map the community’s ecological, cultural and economic assets.
 What is mapped is based on goals established in Step 1.
-Following are examples.

 • Large intact forests or native meadows